davidmoten/squabble/README.md

 As soon as a word of at least 3 letters is visible the first player to say the word collects the letters and places them as that word in front of them.

 At any time a player can say an anagram using the visible single letters and zero or more of any of the complete words on the table.
-You cannot take only part of a word, you must use all the other letters.
+You cannot take only part of a word, you must use all the other letters too and you must make ONE word with the letters you have selected.

 If two players say a word at the same time then:
 * if one word contains the other word then the player with the longest word wins